-It's set to be a busy few months for Apple, as the company is rumored to be launching a family of new 5G iPhones, plus a new Watch, iPad Air, over-ear headphones, 'AirTag' trackers – and, mostly interestingly for us at GearBrain – a new, smaller HomePod.
+It's set to be a busy few weeks for Apple, as the company's 'Hi, Speed' launch event on October 13 is expected to include a new family of 5G iPhones, over-ear headphones called the AirPods Studio, 'AirTag' trackers – and, mostly interestingly for us at GearBrain – a new, smaller HomePod.

-A more compact smart speaker has been whispered about for some time, and now Bloomberg claims it is currently in the works.
-It added how the new Siri speaker will "help Apple renew its push into the smart home at a lower price, albeit with fewer speakers inside the device than the current $299 model."
+A more compact smart speaker has been whispered about for some time, and Bloomberg (among others) claim it is currently in the works.
+Bloomberg said how the new Siri speaker will "help Apple renew its push into the smart home at a lower price, albeit with fewer speakers inside the device than the current $299 model."

 Ever since the HomePod went on sale at $349 back in early 2018, we had hoped to see Apple expand the lineup.
 That way, it would be able to target Sonos and the $300-plus end of the market, while also taking the smart home fight to Amazon and Google in the sub-$200 sector.